StraySignal/fediverse-radar/README.md

 - Parses the config file and shows a summary of the values.
 - Exports your Bluesky follows and checks for bridged Mastodon accounts, using the specified options.
 - If `FILE_PATH` is provided, already-followed bridged accounts are included in stats and filtering.
+- After conversion, you will always be prompted to open the HTML report.
 - Runs non-interactively.

 ---